-A social psychologist by training, I have experience in research on education for the ethnic Malay-Muslim minority in Singapore, worked on gender- and culture-sensitive integration issues in Finland, and with youths on anti-racism and interfaith education in Australia and Finland.
+A social psychologist by training, I have professional experience in research on education for the ethnic Malay-Muslim minority in Singapore, worked on gender- and culture-sensitive integration issues in Finland, and with youths on anti-racism and interfaith education in Australia and Finland.

 I also started my doctoral studies in sociology at the Centre for Research on Ethnic Relations & Nationalism (CEREN) at the University of Helsinki as part of the research team working on the project “Intersectional Border Struggles and Disobedient Knowledge in Activism” (KNOWACT), funded by the Academy of Finland (2018-2022).
 My research is on racial equality data development in Finland and the production of knowledge by racialised minorities in socio-political processes.

 My researcher profile is available here: https://researchportal.helsinki.fi/en/persons/amiirah-salleh-hoddin